Wheelie: Bicycles

-Wheelies are a common stunt in artistic cycling and freestyle BMX.
-The bike is balanced by the rider's weight and sometimes use of the rear brake.
+Wheelies are a common stunt in freestyle fixed gear, artistic cycling and freestyle BMX.
+The bicycle is balanced by the rider's weight and sometimes use of the rear brake.
 A style of bicycle, the wheelie bike, has a seating position, and thus center of mass, nearly over the rear wheel that facilitates performing wheelies.

-The longest bicycle wheelie in one hour is 30.95 km (19.23 miles), and was achieved by Manuel Scheidegger (Switzerland) in Bern, Switzerland on 12 September 2020.

 Motorcycle

 A wheelie is also a common motorcycle stunt.
 The principles is the same as the bicycle wheelie, but the throttle and rear brakes are used to control the wheelie while a rider uses body weight and the steering to control the direction the inertia of the spinning front wheel acting as a balance.

 The world's fastest motorcycle wheelie record is 307.86 km/h by Patrik Fürstenhoff.
 April 18, 1999.

 The world record for the fast wheelie over 1 km is 343.388 kph, set by Egbert van Popta at Elvington airfield in Yorkshire, England.

 In some countries, such as the United Kingdom and USA, motorcyclists performing a wheelie on a public road may be prosecuted for dangerous driving, an offense which can carry a large fine and a ban of a year or more.

 In Pakistan, India, and some other countries, it is illegal to perform these kinds of stunts.
 If someone is caught performing these acts, the rider can have their motorcycle impounded and potentially face jail time.